typeworld/typeworld/Python/Lib/typeWorld/README.md

 ### termsOfServiceAgreement

 URL of human-readable Terms of Service Agreement of API endpoint.
 This will be displayed to the user for consent when adding a subscription.
+The default URL points to a document edited by Type.World that you can use (at your own risk) instead of having to write your own.

 __Required:__ True<br />
 __Type:__ Str<br />